Freika/dawarich/README.md

 - Google Maps Timeline
 - OwnTracks
 - Strava
+- Immich
 - Your own GPX files
+- Your own GeoJSON files
 - Your photos' EXIF data

+### Export

+You can export your data to GeoJSON or GPX format.

 ## How to start the app locally